Eugene M. Wilson: Career

 Wilson worked in Winona, Minnesota for several years in a law practice with former classmate William B. Mitchell.
 In 1857 he was named United States Attorney for the District of Minnesota and relocated to Minneapolis.
 During the Civil War Wilson served in the Union Army as captain of Company A in the 1st Minnesota Volunteer Cavalry Regiment.
 The regiment was primarily involved with the Dakota War of 1862.

 After the war, Wilson was elected to the Forty-first Congress (1869 - 1871).
 He was not a candidate for renomination in 1870.
 He resumed the practice of law, and was elected mayor of Minneapolis in 1872 and 1874.

 In 1873, Wilson was involved in the abduction of Lord Gordon Gordon at the behest of Jay Gould from Canada.
 He was arrested together with Gould, Loren Fletcher and John Gilfillan.
 They were released on bail after diplomatic pressure by Minnesota Governor Horace Austin.

 He was an unsuccessful candidate for election in 1874 to the Forty-fourth Congress.
 He served as a delegate to the Democratic National Convention in 1876 and was a member of the Minnesota Senate in 1878 and 1879.
-He was an unsuccessful candidate for Governor of Minnesota in 1888.
+He twice ran for Governor of Minnesota, first in 1879, in which he lost the Democratic primary.
+The second time was in 1888.
+He would win the Democratic nomination, but would lose the election.
+Wilson would disavow the previously Democratic-aligned Knights of Labor.
+Wilson would be described as "the Candidate for the Monopolistic Bosses."

 Wilson remained active in social as well as political affairs in Minnesota.
 He was twice president of the Minneapolis Club, in 1886 and 1890.